-Summer outdoor theatre is a miraculous thing.
+Summer outdoor theater is a miraculous thing.

-The miracle happens about six months after the summer theatre season, in the depths of winter.
+The miracle happens about six months after the summer theater season, in the depths of winter.
 There is a moment when snow is on the ground and the wind’s a’howlin’.
 There is a moment on the ninth straight day of no sun at all, a moment when the clothing layers reach seven, when soup sounds real good once too often.
-At that less-than-golden moment, the summer night you spent on stage the previous year becomes pure gold.
+At that less-than-golden moment, that summer night you spent on stage the previous year becomes pure gold.

 That memory is purged of the heat.
 The roasted rehearsal on that concrete slab on that Saharan Saturday morning in full costume evaporates from your recall.